terraform-ibm-modules/terraform-ibm-resource-group/examples/new-resource-group/README.md

-# New Resource group example
+# New resource group example

 An example showing how to create a new Resource group.